 Magneto Ignition Systems

 The fuel air mixture in the combustion chamber needs to be ignited at the correct moment to ensure efficient combustion and power generation by the engine.
-This is the job of the ignition system, be that the old fashion magneto of the good old days or a modern fully electronic microprocessor controlled FADEC system we see more and more each passing year.
+This is the job of the ignition system, be that the old fashion magneto of the good old days or a modern fully electronic microprocessor controlled FADEC fuel injected systems we see more and more each passing year.

-For obvious safety reasons the ignition system may not rely on the aircraft electrical system and must be dual and each system operates one of the two spark plugs in each cylinder.
+For obvious safety reasons the ignition system may not rely on the aircraft electrical system and there must be two of them and each system operates one of the two spark plugs in each cylinder.

-These ignition systems apply to AVgas (spark ignited) engines and not to diesels, which are compression ignited engines.
+These ignition systems apply to AVgas (spark ignited) engines only and not to diesels, which are based on compression ignition.

 Before we head on to sophisticated electronic ignitions we will discuss the good old magneto ignition from a bygone era.
 Mainly as you will still find these in the original and certified aircraft engines.

-Magnetos are basically small generators with a transformer and a breaker switch and include a distributor to guide the high voltage to the spark plugs, and this will be the subject of this page.
+Magnetos are basically small generators (magnet inside a coil) with a transformer and a breaker switch and include a distributor to guide the high voltage to the correct spark plugs, and this will be the subject of this page.

 The sole purpose of the ignition system is to supply a high energy spark at the right moment thereby igniting the fuel air mixture so that the engine can start its power stroke.
 Such a system consists of a number of components: